Understanding Airline Fare Types

 - Private fares: This airline fare type is a carefully-managed inventory allocated to air consolidators, travel agents, and online travel agencies.
 Private fares generally remain the same price and can be sold anytime up to the advance purchase requirement—sometimes up to 3 days before departure.

 - Opaque fares: This airline fare type is used by the online travel agencies (OTAs).
 Flights are sold to the public without identifying the airline or flight numbers until after the purchase is complete.
+Another way OTAs use opaque fare is by packaging a hotel (or another product) with the air.
+The client can see the flight details before check out but the key is that the traveler is not able to easily figure out what the air is worth vs. what the hotel is worth.
+It’s a mystery.
+Or opaque. :)

 The main issue that most airlines face is this: maximizing passenger yield directly conflicts with maximizing occupancy rates.